dertder25t-png/FocusDeck/docs/FocusDeck_Jarvis_Execution_Roadmap.md

 - [ ] Desktop: onboarding flow (auth), main shell nav, status bar for connection/JWT/tenant
 - [ ] Web: clean top-nav, Notes/Lectures/Courses list pages wired; empty states
 - [ ] Mobile: login & "quick actions" (Start Note, Pair Device)

+### Phase 1 execution focus

+Use this mini-plan to steer Sprint 3–4 work now that Phase 0 plumbing is stable.

+1. **Multi-tenant infrastructure**
+   - Add `TenantId` to every `IMustHaveTenant` entity and persist it on `SaveChangesAsync` so writes are annotated automatically (`AutomationDbContext` + `domain entities`).
+   - Inject `app_tenant_id` into JWTs while also reading it in the global query filter so every API call scopes data (`TokenService`, `AutomationDbContext`).
+   - Build tenant bootstrapping stories in `TenantMembershipService` so onboarding/login tracks a `Tenant`/`UserTenant` pair for every user or device.

+2. **Authentication surfaces**
+   - Wire `/login`, `/register`, `/pair` in the WebApp with PAKE flows and a `ProtectedRoute` wrapper; share the `pake.ts` logic between desktop/mobile to minimize duplication.
+   - Update Desktop `OnboardingWindow` + `KeyProvisioningService` and Mobile provisioning view model to hit the new endpoints and store tenant-scoped tokens.
+   - Surface tenant information (name, slug) in the UI status bars/sidebars once authentication succeeds.

+3. **Linux SPA deployment readiness**
+   - Confirm Linux/Nginx routes `/` → Kestrel `:5000`, remove `/app` assets, and verify deep-link refreshes using the existing history fallback.
+   - Document the Linux host configuration (Nginx, Cloudflare rules, ports) in an infra note so the team can reproduce the `/` behavior.

 ---